-For Immediate Release: May 24, 2010

-CONTACT: Lynne Jackson, (518) 434-6659, cell: (518) 366-7324
+For Immediate Release: August 31, 2010 CONTACT: Lynne Jackson, cell: (518) 366-7324

-Rally in Support of the Fort Dix 5 - Five Muslim Men Targeted by Preemptive Prosecution
+Appeal to be Filed - Rally in Support of the Fort Dix 5 Five Muslim Men Targeted by Preemptive Prosecution

-Philadelphia, PA - A rally to support the Fort Dix 5 and their families will be held on Tuesday, June 1 at noon at the U.S. Court House, 601 Market Street, Philadelphia.
+Philadelphia, PA - A rally to support the Fort Dix 5 and their families will be held on Tuesday, August 31 at noon at the U.S. Court House, 601 Market Street, Philadelphia.
+The appeal of their convictions is to be filed in the Federal Appeals Court.
 The rally will focus attention on the terrible injustice done to these five Muslim men, in the hope that the Appeals Court will realize that there is no evidence at all that these men are terrorists.